hashicorp/terraform-provider-azurestack/website/docs/r/route_table.html.markdown

 * `route` - (Optional) Can be specified multiple times to define multiple routes.
 Each `route` block supports fields documented below.

+* `disable_bgp_route_propagation` - (Optional) Boolean flag which controls propagation of routes learned by BGP on that route table.
+True means disable.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 The `route` block supports: